 Distributing or splitting inventory means you are storing products in multiple locations or regions.
 This helps keep product close to customers who live in different parts of the country to reduce the distance each package travels, time in transit, and shipping cost.

 With consumer demand driving rapid progress in ecommerce fulfilment,

 and even next-day shipping have become standard.
 Distributed inventory is the strategy behind FBA and also very common for ecommerce fulfilment when you work with a fulfilment company.

 Some ecommerce businesses may choose to have a fulfilment company lined up in advance of their launch.
 This is especially helpful when the ecommerce business has a big launch plan and the announcement will reach the masses (e.g., coming from a celebrity or social media account with a huge following, TV appearance, etc.).

 While demand can be difficult to predict from scratch, if you at least know there’s a possibility of your startup being in a position of suddenly needing to fulfil thousands of orders at one time, it’s best to play it safe with an ecommerce fulfilment company.

 Subscription fulfilment is the shipping of products from an ecommerce business to a customer on a regular, predetermined basis.
 These orders can be the same each month, such as razor cartridge refills or deodorant, or a different selection of curated products each time.

-Subscription boxes that follow the latter are much more complex and are often best fulfiled in-house, or assembled before shipping to a fulfilment company.
-The right technology must be in place for recurring orders so that the order is fulfiled at the same time each month, unlike the trigger for fulfiling a regular one-time ecommerce order as soon as it’s placed.
+Subscription boxes that follow the latter are much more complex and are often best fulfilled in-house, or assembled before shipping to a fulfilment company.
+The right technology must be in place for recurring orders so that the order is fulfilled at the same time each month, unlike the trigger for fulfilling a regular one-time ecommerce order as soon as it’s placed.

 Ecommerce fulfilment costs can be very difficult to calculate based on the methods, models, fulfilment services, and channels involved, and there are many factors that must be considered.